verbb/formie/packages/docs/browser/behavior/javascript-events.md

 });
 ```

-#### The `formie:module:signature:init` event
+#### The `formie:module:signature:init` Event

-The event that is triggered after the signature module has initialized and attached its drawing surface.
+The event that is triggered after the signature module has initialised and attached its drawing surface.

 ```js
 document.addEventListener('formie:module:signature:init', (event) => {